Independent study in art history

-To initiate a 295 or 395 Independent Study, you should contact a faculty member with whom you wish to work.
-This optimally needs to be done during the advising/registration period of the semester before the intended independent study.
+To initiate an ARTH-295 or ARTH-395 independent study, contact a faculty member with whom you wish to work.
+Optimally, this should be done during the advising/registration period of the semester before the intended independent study.
 You will need to secure a faculty member’s permission to proceed.
 For an ARTH-395 course, a proposal must be vetted by the department.

-Keep in mind that this is an independent study, and that a supervisor’s job is to aid in the study, not to teach the subject.
+The faculty supervisor’s job is to aid in the study, not to teach the subject.
 A supervisor will discuss readings and help strategize the development of ideas, the direction of research, and the improvement of argument.
 A supervisor will read and comment critically — sometimes very critically — on chapter drafts.
 But remember, this is your project, and it will be your responsibility to direct yourself.
-Only your own initiative, motivation, and hard work will lead to success.
+Only your own initiative, motivation and hard work will lead to success.

-- Within one week of the first day of Fall classes, the Department requires you to submit a two-to-three page project proposal (both electronically and on paper) to the instructor of ARTH 395f or the capstone seminar.
-The proposal should include a working title, description of the project, the questions that will be addressed, your methods in addressing them (how you will proceed), and an annotated bibliography.
+- Within one week of the first day of fall classes, a two-to-three page project proposal (prospectus) is submitted (both electronically and on paper) to the instructor of ARTH-395f or the capstone seminar.
+The proposal should include a working title, description of the project, the questions that will be addressed, the methods to be used in addressing them, and a descriptive bibliography.
 A transcript should be attached to the paper copy.
-The prospectus will be circulated among the Department faculty.
-If the Department gives the project the green light, it will be necessary to develop a research timetable and begin meeting individually with your specific supervisor.
-You and your supervisor will develop a timetable for research during the Fall.
-If the Department does not approve the project, you should consult with your advisor about an alternative course.
+The prospectus will be circulated among the department faculty.
+If the department gives the project the green light, it will be necessary to develop a research timetable and begin meeting individually with your supervisor.
+If the department does not approve the project, consult with your academic advisor about an alternative course.

-- In mid-November, you will be asked to present the project to the faculty.
-By the week after Thanksgiving break, you need to submit to your supervisor a self-assessment that details the project and your sense of its importance, the status of the research to date, the outline of the chapters, and the timeline for the Spring semester.
-Evaluating the presentation and self-assessment, the Department will decide by the end of the Examination Period whether you may proceed for a second semester.
-There are many reasons a project may end: the topic was not viable, research materials were too difficult to locate, issues were too broad or narrow to allow a reasonable thesis, ideas were not cohering, prospects of excellence were in doubt, the student lost interest, etc. If the project is approved and the student goes on, she registers for ARTH 395s.
+- In mid-November, students will be asked to present their projects to the faculty.
+By the week after Thanksgiving break, a self-assessment should be submitted, detailing the project and its importance, the status of the research to date, a comprehensive outline of the argument, and the timeline for the spring semester.
+After reviewing the presentation and self-assessment, the department will decide by the end of the examination period whether it will be possible to proceed for a second semester.
+There are many reasons a project may end: The topic was not viable, research materials were too difficult to locate, issues were too broad or narrow to allow a reasonable thesis, ideas were not cohering, prospects of excellence were in doubt, interest in the project waned, etc. If the project is not approved for a second semester, a grade will be entered for ARTH-395f.